paoloinverse/art-ref-RAG-server/README.md

 ## Hardware & Thermal Optimization Philosophy

-This system was conceived to run for long sessions on modest hardware (including laptops and mini-PCs) without overheating the GPU, hammering the SSD, or ballooning RAM.
+This system was conceived to run for long sessions on modest hardware (including laptops) without overheating the GPU, hammering the SSD, or ballooning RAM.
+Of course it will shine on gaming PCs or more powerful hardware and is able to ingest / search through millions of images in a single table.
 The ingestion pipeline is built around the following principles:

 1. **Decoupled embedding and writing.** Embeddings are produced in configurable batches and accumulated into an in-memory row buffer.
 LanceDB writes are performed only when the buffer reaches the configured `Record Buffer Limit`, replacing the much heavier `merge_insert` path with simple `add()` appends.
 This avoids the O(N²) write amplification that occurs when every record triggers a merge operation.